epfl-ada/ada-2024-project-sparkling/README.md

 Link: https://epfl-ada.github.io/ada-2024-project-sparkling/

 ### Reading the `result.ipynb`
-Please download the `result.ipynb` file in order to see the dynamic plots
+Please download the `result.ipynb` file in order to see the plots

 ## Project proposal